macknever/demoRepo/exercises/README.md

 - Synchronized methods or block

 The idea is simple.
 We lock the data from being altered --> change it --> unlock.

+### Callable & Future

+`Callable` is similar to `Runable`.
+Class implements `Runable` does not bother to return result. `Callable` does.
+Since the class will run asynchronously, the result is wrapped with a `Future`.
+It can get when the result is ready